 After spending some time in the Balkans you will definitely find out! Ćevapi and Börek are the national dishes of the region.
 Börek is a flaky pastry filled with potatoes, meats, cheeses, and other varying ingredients – we usually had these for breakfast. Ćevapi or ćevapčići is minced meat, that looks and essentially is a skinless sausage.
 Cevapi is pretty much everywhere but wasn’t even our personal favorites.

-We can’t believe we even have to add this one to the list, but after a number of comments, messages, and concerned questions from friends we need to say, NO the Balkans are not dangerous.
+We can’t believe we even have to add this one to the list, but after a number of comments, messages, and concerned questions from friends we need to say, NO traveling the Balkans are not dangerous.
 Honestly, we feel safer traveling these parts of Europe than many of the “typical” destinations (looking at you Paris, Rome, and London) where crime and terrorist attacks ar known to happen.

 One of the main reasons we spent almost four months traveling the Balkans was because of Tasha’s solo adventures in the region a few years back.
 She returned to the states raving about Bosnia, Croatia, and Montenegro so we knew we just had to go again.
 Yes, there was a war two decades ago, but that doesn’t mean it’s dangerous now.